Sanjai8904/Bank_Account_Management/README.md

-🏦 Bank Account Management System

-A simple Java + MySQL project to manage bank accounts — allowing users to create, update, delete, and view account details through a command-line interface.
+🏦 Bank Account Management System using Java and MySQL This project implements a simple bank account management system where users can create, update, delete, and view account details through a command-line interface.
+The system ensures persistent data storage using MySQL and organizes code in a modular structure for maintainability.

-🚀 Features
+Features

--Create new bank accounts
--Deposit and withdraw money
--Check account balance
+Account Management → Create, update, and delete bank accounts.

+Transactions → Deposit and withdraw money, and check account balances.

--View all customer accounts
+View Accounts → Display all customer accounts in the system.
--Delete an account
--Persistent data storage using MySQL
--Modular code with multiple packages

-🧩 Project Structure

-Bank_acc_management/
-│
-├── lib/
-│   └── mysql-connector-j-9.4.0.jar      # JDBC driver
-│
-├── src/
-│   ├── Main.java                        # Entry point
-│   ├── database/DBconnection.java        # MySQL connection
-│   ├── model/Account.java                # Data model
-│   ├── service/AccountService.java       # Business logic
-│   └── ui/MainMenu.java                  # CLI menu
-│
-└── README.md
+Persistent Storage → Store account data securely in MySQL.

+Modular Design → Separate packages for database connection, models, business logic, and CLI interface.

-⚙️ Technologies Used
+Technologies Used

--Java (JDK 21)
+Java (JDK 21) → Core language for project development.

--MySQL Database
--JDBC Connector
+MySQL Database → Stores account and transaction data.

+JDBC Connector → Connects Java application with MySQL database.